tivins/midirec/README.md

 # midirec
-Recording midi and transform to wave
+Recording MIDI and transform to wave